Spain – Marine Conservation in Barcelona

 What’s not Included

-Flights, visas (if required), travel health insurance, personal expenses, daily transportation to/from the program on public transportation (budget 40 EUR for the month).
+Flights, visas (if required), travel health insurance, budget for diners, personal expenses, daily transportation to/from the program on public transportation (budget 40 EUR for the month), Budget around 100-200 Euros per week for excursions in and around Barcelona

 Barcelona, Spain.
 The diving club is in Sant Adrià de Besòs, one of the most appreciated municipalities in Barcelona for its beaches and sporting events, mainly aquatic sports.
 Near the diving club, you can find some of the most famous Barcelona beaches, such as Platja del Fòrum or Platja del Camp de la Bota.